Navigation auf uzh.ch

 More about Stories that are still missing

-An ethnographic study on participatory research is used to search for stories and representations in the Lucerne Rigi communities of Greppen, Vitznau and Weggis that have so far been missing.
+An ethnographic study on participatory research was used to search for stories and representations in the Lucerne Rigi communities of Greppen, Vitznau and Weggis that have so far been missing.

 Piece of evidence: Underpants